 Ranjeeta Kaur

 Ranjeeta Kaur is an Indian actor, best known for Tamil cinema.
-Ranjeeta Kaur began their career in 1979.
+Ranjeeta Kaur began their career in 1979 and has been a prominent figure in the industry for over 47 years.
 With over 60 credits to their name, Ranjeeta Kaur remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Ranjeeta Kaur's career remains one of the longest and most celebrated in Tamil cinema.

 See all 60 credits →